Dimeiza/Assistants/README.md

 ```

 After several seconds, Alexa is booted.
+At first time boot, Alexa may appears message for authentication(URL and pass code).
+You have to finish authentication before you use Alexa.

 This Alexa can control with keyboard.
 If you needed, you can change a language Alexa uses.

 2. Open 2nd Terminal and these commands.